odpi/egeria-docs/site/docs/practices/roles/overview.md

     Most employees in an organization will be an owner of at least one asset.
 The size and importance of the asset in question will determine the level of seniority of the individual that is the asset owner.

-    The asset owner is responsible for investment decision related to the asset.
+    The asset owner is responsible for investment decisions related to the asset.
 This includes decisions to extend or update the asset and when to dispose of it.
 They also make choices on investment in security infrastructure and support verses new function.

-    As such the governance team need to ensure that the asset owner is responsible for planning for the asset as well it functionality.
+    As such, the governance team need to ensure that the asset owner is responsible for planning for the asset as well its functionality.

     Assets can be transferred between owners.
 However, there should never be a time when the asset has no owner.